The Best Luxury Resorts in the Bahamas

 Nassau

 Rosewood Baha Mar upped the standards for luxury resorts in the Bahamas when it opened in 2017.
 This stunning property is located on Cable Beach, a short drive from the Nassau airport.
 It has 230 rooms, suites, and villas, each thoughtfully designed with a coastal color palette alongside Bahamian art and décor.
 All rooms have private balconies, which are perfect for enjoying a morning coffee alfresco.
-The U-shape hotel has lush gardens and two pools at its center, so even the resort-view rooms have pretty vistas to admire.
+The U-shape hotel has lush gardens and two outdoor pools at its center, so even the resort-view rooms have pretty vistas to admire.
 Coming with a group?
-Rosewood Baha Mar has several villas on properties, as well as immense penthouse suites.
+Rosewood Baha Mar has several villas down by the beach, as well as immense penthouse suites.

 The beach is just steps away from the hotel, and the attentive staff sets up well-spaced chairs with ocean views.
 You can order snacks, lunch, and drinks, of course.
 We recommend taking your glass of rosé to the floating lounges in the ocean.
 You can also rent kayaks and stand-up paddleboards.